JZJisawesome/anslatortray-rs/README.md

 # Useful Links

 <a href="https://git.jekel.ca/JZJ/anslatortray-rs">Click here to visit the Anslatortray for Rust Git Repository!</a>.

+You can also visit the <a href="https://github.com/JZJisawesome/anslatortray-rs/issues">Github</a> or <a href="https://gitlab.com/JZJisawesome/anslatortray-rs/-/issues">GitLab</a> mirrors to leave issues!

 Anslatortray for Rust is a spiritual sucessor of my original <a href="https://git.jekel.ca/JZJ/anslatortray">Anslatortray</a> (for C++).